Chart Color Schemes

 An assessment of population growth drivers in Banksia Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Banksia Park statistical area (Lv2) is estimated to be around 3,521 as of November 2025.
-This figure reflects an increase of 175 people since the 2021 Census, which reported a population of 3,346 people in the area.
-The increase is inferred from AreaSearch's estimation of the resident population at 3,406 following examination of the latest ERP data release by the ABS (June 2024), and an additional 8 validated new addresses since the Census date.
-This results in a population density ratio of 1,769 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, ending in June 2024, Banksia Park has shown resilient growth patterns with an annual compound growth rate of 0.6%, outpacing the SA3 area.
-Natural growth contributed approximately 67.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Banksia Park is around 3,521, reflecting an increase of 175 people since the 2021 Census.
+This growth represents a 5.2% change from the previous population count of 3,346.
+The increase is inferred from AreaSearch's estimation of the resident population at 3,406 in Jun 2024, along with validation of nine new addresses since the Census date.
+This results in a population density ratio of 1,769 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Banksia Park's growth rate of 5.2% is within 2.0 percentage points of the SA3 area's growth rate of 7.2%, indicating strong growth fundamentals.
+Natural growth contributed approximately 67.0% to overall population gains during recent periods.

-For future projections, AreaSearch adopts ABS/Geoscience Australia's projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future population trends project an above median growth for statistical areas analysed by AreaSearch, with Banksia Park expected to grow by 470 persons to reach 3,991 by 2041, reflecting a total increase of 12.9% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a weighted aggregation method from LGA to SA2 levels.
+Future population dynamics project an above median growth for statistical areas nationwide, with Banksia Park expected to grow by 473 persons to 2041, reflecting a total increase of 12.9% over the 17-year period.

 Frequently Asked Questions - Population